Assured says Stockton bankruptcy plan unfair, favors Calpers

 Stockton lost money on the pension bond issue when Calpers investments soured.
 “If Stockton is disappointed with CalPERS’ investment performance, it should be taking that up with CalPERS rather than reneging on the City’s obligation to holders of the Pension Bonds.”

-Assured made no counterproposals during the pre-bankrutpcy negotiations, Stockton attorney Marc Levinson said.
+Assured made no counterproposals during the pre-bankrutpcy negotiations, added Stockton attorney Marc Levinson.
 “Instead of issuing counterproposals, it is issuing press releases,” he said.

 Stockton has not left retirees alone: it plans to quit paying for retiree healthcare, following the lead of another California city, Vallejo, which went bankrupt a few years ago.
 Vallejo also continued making full payments to Calpers, the California Public Employees’ Retirement System.